An Essay Originally Published in Salvo Magazine Volume 51

 The fossil record attests to several mass extinction events that occurred over the long history of our planet.14 Research has shown that these devastating events are followed by equally spectacular mass speciation events, uncannily similar to the scenarios described in Psalm 104.
 According to Christian astronomer, Dr. Hugh Ross, these events proved crucial for maximizing both the quantity and longevity of Earth’s life.15 By ensuring that the right quantities and kinds of life are present at the right times, our Creator employed these organisms to remove the just-right quantities of greenhouse gases from Earth’s atmosphere so as to compensate for the Sun’s increasing brightness.
 According to Ross, one would expect God to intervene periodically to remove life no longer appropriate for compensating for a brightening Sun and then replace it with life that is more efficient at doing so.
 Finally, in the last few hundred million years, vast deposits of coal and oil were produced from the remains of plant life that flourished on land during the Carboniferous and Permian (360 to 250 million years ago) periods, which was necessary for the launch of the industrial revolution.

-Dr. Neil English is the author of several books in amateur & professional astronomy.
+Neil English is the author of several books in amateur astronomy.
 His latest historical work, Chronicling the Golden Age of Astronomy, is published by Springer-Nature.
-You can support his ongoing work by making a small personal donation or by purchasing one of his books.
-Thanks for reading!

 - Sagan, C. Cosmos, MacDonald Futura Publishers, London, 1981.